|

 Scion Exchange Shopping List: ---> Start Planning Now <---

-- Free Pre-Event Newbie/Beginner Class at 11:10 am hosted by CRFG member John Valenzuela
+- Free Pre-Event Newbie/Beginner Class at 11:10 am hosted by Chapter chair: John Valenzuela (meet near Welcome Table)

 - Free Live Grafting Demonstrations, stop, watch, learn, ask questions from several expert CRFG grafters